 And because breakbulk cargo involves complex freight, it can be complicated to coordinate.
 That means it can be difficult to plan if you don’t know what to expect.

-In this blog, we’ll tell you what breakbulk shipping is, how it works and how to overcome the challenges that come with project freight.
+In this article, we’ll tell you what breakbulk shipping is, how it works and how to overcome the challenges that come with project freight.

 What Does Breakbulk Mean?